utdiscant/winemaster/replit.md

 - Deletes all user's review cards before deleting the user
 - Proper error handling for nonexistent users (returns 404)
 - Backend prevents self-deletion attempts (returns 400 error)

+**Map-Based Question Types (November 2025):**
+- Added support for two new question types: text-to-map and map-to-text
+- **Text-to-Map:** Users click on a map to identify wine regions; backend validates with point-in-polygon checking
+- **Map-to-Text:** Users see a highlighted region on map and type its name; supports fuzzy text matching
+- Schema updates: Added `region_name` (TEXT) and `region_polygon` (JSONB, GeoJSON format) to Questions table
+- Created reusable `WineMap` component using React Leaflet for interactive maps with zoom, pan, and click handling
+- Backend validation: Implemented `isPointInPolygon` utility for spatial validation of text-to-map answers
+- Quiz page: Renders interactive maps for both question types with visual feedback for correct/incorrect answers
+- Upload page: Updated examples and preview to support map-based questions with GeoJSON polygon format
+- Admin page: Displays region information and polygon status for map-based questions
+- Map-based questions can only be edited via JSON upload due to complex polygon data requirements
+- Uses OpenStreetMap tiles for base map layer